chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 **Recommended Reading:** Becker, Devin, Evan Williamson, and Olivia Wikle.
 2020. “[CollectionBuilder-CONTENTdm: Developing a Static Web ‘Skin’ for CONTENTdm-Based Digital Collections](https://journal.code4lib.org/articles/15326).”
 The Code4Lib Journal, no. 49 (August).

-- While this tutorial focuses on static websites as supplements to institutional repositories, the University of Idaho uses static websites as collection-level presentation layers for their CONTENTdm digital collections system.
+- This article discusses the University of Idaho Library's use of static websites as collection-level presentation layers for their CONTENTdm digital collections system.

 {{< /hint >}}